shy-neon/Favman/README.md

 Due to lack of donations newer versions of favtool will be now distributed via patreon.
 This trully was a suffered decision, but i cannot afford to maintain this project active as I wantend.
-I don't know if this will be forever but I have to try, to save this prohect from death.
+I don't know if this will be forever but I have to try, to save this project from death.

 link to patreon: https://www.patreon.com/Favtool/shop/favtool-4-5-patreon-edition-320523?source=storefront